Once you get into Artificial Intelligence and Machine Learning, there’s no way to avoid three terms:

 - Regression: Predict a continuous numerical value.
-Example: "How long will it take you to drive home from work given distance, traffic, time and day of the week?"
+Example: "How long will it take you to drive home from work given distance, traffic, time, and day of the week?"

 - Classification: Assign a label.
 Example: "Is this a picture of a car or a truck?"

 To see how supervised algorithms work, let’s look at a simple example for image classification: Imagine you were given a set of images each of which either depicts a car or a truck.
-Instead of labeling the pictures all on your own, you want to build an algorithm which does the work for you.
+Instead of labeling the pictures all on your own, you want to build an algorithm that does the work for you.

 - Create a set of labeled data, i.e. "correct" data with both input and output information: pictures of cars and trucks, each with the corresponding class names.

-- Feed the model with that labeled training dataset: The machine learning algorithm begins to "see" patterns between input (image) and output (class).
-The algorithm might learn complex relationships as "the distance between wheels is larger for trucks" – note that in reality it is usually hard to interpret algorithms in such a way.
+- Feed the model with that labeled training dataset: The Machine Learning algorithm begins to "see" patterns between input (image) and output (class).
+The algorithm might learn complex relationships as "the distance between wheels is larger for trucks" – note that in reality, it is usually hard to interpret algorithms in such a way.

 - Test the model on unseen data and measure how accurately it predicts the class.

 The term supervised learning stems from the fact that, in the beginning, we gave the algorithm a data set in which the “correct answers” were given.
-This is the key difference to unsupervised learning.
+This is the key difference between unsupervised learning.

 While supervised learning requires input-output pairs (or labeled data) to learn, unsupervised learning algorithms use input data only (unlabeled data).
 Albeit a bit less intuitive, this learning method is suitable for problems where we have little or no idea what our results should look like.
 The goal is to gain knowledge and find structure in the data.